casoncalvet/Final_Project/README.md

-# Image Classification using a Convolutional Neural Network to Predict the Taxonomic Order of Sea Slugs
+# Image Classification using a Convolutional Neural Network (VGG16) to Predict the Taxonomic Order of Opistobranchs

 #### Muriel Cason Berkenstock
  <br />